How Many Valence Electrons Does Hydrogen Have

 Potential Environmental Benefits

 Hydrogen research offers significant environmental benefits.
-It is a clean fuel that produces only water when burned, reducing greenhouse gas emissions.
+Hydrogen is a clean fuel, producing only water when burned.
+This reduces greenhouse gas emissions.
 The use of hydrogen in transportation can help reduce air pollution.

 - Zero Emissions: Hydrogen fuel cells produce no harmful emissions.